15- Vs 30-year Mortgage Loans: What Is Right For You?

-When you’re sifting through options for mortgage loans, one of the biggest questions you’ll be asking is whether a 15- or 30-year loan is right for you.
+When you’re sifting through options with mortgage lenders for loans, one of the earliest answers to figure out is the loan term.
+So, is a 15- or 30-year loan right for you?
 As you can imagine, this is not a “one size fits all” decision.
 Both loan terms have their pros and cons.
-Here’s an overview of the differences between 15- and 30-year mortgages to determine what may be best for your unique situation.
+Let’s look at 15- vs 30-year mortgages to determine what may be best for your unique situation.

 15-Year Mortgages

 15-year mortgages can dissuade borrowers because the monthly payments are higher.
 However, because the interest rates are lower and the loan length is shorter, you will pay less for your mortgage overall.
-Typically, the cost is between half a percent and one percent less than a 30-year mortgage, but these rates fluctuate.
-While this difference may not sound like a lot right now, it definitely accumulates over time!
+Typically, the loan cost is between half a percent and one percent less than a 30-year mortgage, but these rates fluctuate with market conditions.
+While half a percent difference may not sound like a lot right now, it definitely accumulates over time!
+The substantial savings can amount to thousands of dollars!

-Additionally, more of your payment is applied toward the principal, so you’ll build equity in the home faster than a 30-year home loan.
+Additionally, more of your monthly mortgage payment is applied toward the principal.
+You’ll build equity in the home faster than a 30-year home loan.

 30-Year Mortgages

-This is the most common home mortgage, preferred by about 90% of financing home buyers.
-The monthly payments are more affordable because you’ll be paying your mortgage over a longer period.
-However, with higher interest rates and longer terms, the total cost of a 30-year loan is more expensive than its 15-year counterpart.
+This is the most popular mortgage, preferred by about 90% of financing home buyers.
+The monthly payments are more affordable because you’ll pay your mortgage over a longer period.
+However, with higher interest rates and longer terms, the total cost of a 30-year loan is more expensive than its 15-year term counterpart.
+The government-backed agencies like Fannie Mae and Freddie Mac also make loan-level price adjustments on 30-year loans.

 How to Determine the Loan That’s Best for You

 When deciding what type of mortgage is ideal, look at the bigger picture.
+Run the long-term costs of the loan.
+Of course, your short-term financial picture matters, too, like your current income and debt obligations.
 What are the expenses you’re covering right now besides the cost of your home?
 Are there other goals you’re working toward that require you to open your wallet?
 If so, you may want to go with a 30-year mortgage for more disposable income right now.

 In addition, a 30-year mortgage frees your budget to help build up your savings.
 Home expenses generally carry the most weight on a monthly budget.
 When monthly payments are smaller, as with a 30-year mortgage, you can put away more savings, which could go toward a new car, a child’s college fund, continuing education, or something else important to life goals.